tbg26/stackoverflow/README.md

 ##### Additional arguments:
 - --from_date: start date for questions (default is 01/01/2017)
 - --to_date: end date for questions (default is current date)
-- --max: choose the max results up to 100 (default is 10)
+- --max: choose the max results up to 100 (default is 10 per keyword)

 ```
 $ python main.py search --file=keywords.csv --from_date=07/01/2017 --to_date=07/31/2017 --max=25